Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 default_collation_for_utf8mb4

-This cannot be set in my.cnf and must be set using SET GLOBAL or SET PERSIST for parameter persistence.
+This setting cannot be configured in my.cnf; it must be set using SET GLOBAL or SET PERSIST for parameter persistence.

-[Updated October 2023] SET PERSIST may no longer be possible in the RDS environment below.
-Since I couldn't confirm this, I stored it.
+[October 2023 Update] The SET PERSIST command may no longer work in the following RDS environment.
+Since I couldn't confirm this, I've removed it from the documentation.

-In the case of SET PERSIST, the RDS administrator privileges are not sufficient to execute the command, so you must grant them separately.
+In the case of SET PERSIST, the RDS administrator privileges are insufficient, so additional execution privileges must be granted.

-As of October 2023, it is thought that it will not be available in RDS.
+As of October 2023, it appears that this is not available on RDS.

 SET SESSION default_collation_for_utf8mb4=utf8mb4_general_ci;